wathek/WBT/README.md

 # WBT
 Node.js Behavior Tree, this a Node.js library to design a Behavior Tree.
-This is inspired from http://guineashots.com/2014/09/24/implementing-a-behavior-tree-part-1/

 # Example
 First let's define some Actions.
 We start by creating a ``DoRandom`` action and then we will simulate a success action ``SuccessAction`` and a fail action ``FailAction``.